 Makes one wonder of any additional instances not reported to, or prior to the advent of, the internet; as so often said in MNF, you make the call.

 The Texas Ratio is an indicator of how much funds a bank has available compared to the total value of loans considered at risk.
 As of December 31, 2013 Frontier State Bank had $22.72 million in non-current loans and owned real-estate with $70.79 million in equity and loan loss allowances on hand to cover it.
 This gives Frontier State Bank a Texas Ratio of 32.09% which is average.
 Any bank with a Texas Ratio near or greater than 100% is considered at risk.

-The Texas Ratio for Frontier State Bank increased slightly from 33.80% as of September 30, 2012 to 44.17% as of September 30, 2013, resulting in a negative change of 30.69%.
+The Texas Ratio for Frontier State Bank held steady from 29.18% as of December 31, 2012 to 32.09% as of December 31, 2013, resulting in a negative change of 9.96%.
 This indicates that the balance sheet and financial strength for Frontier State Bank has held steady in recent periods.